hashicorp/hcp-terraform-operator/docs/workspace.md

 Non-sensitive outputs of the workspace runs will be saved in Kubernetes ConfigMaps.
 Sensitive outputs of the workspace runs will be saved in Kubernetes Secrets.
 In both cases, the name of the corresponding Kubernetes object will be generated automatically and has the following pattern: `<metadata.name>-outputs`.
 For the above example, the name of ConfigMap and Secret will be `this-outputs`.

-Please refer to the [CRD](../config/crd/bases/app.terraform.io_workspaces.yaml) to get the full list of available options.
+If you have any questions, please check out the [FAQ](./faq.md#workspace-controller).

+If you encounter any issues with the `Workspace` controller please refer to the [Troubleshooting](../README.md#troubleshooting).